vsolovyov/blog/content/good-webcams.md

 production it will blow past our budget.
 System-on-Module will cost almost the same as the web camera itself.

+Oh, and a lead time (from order to shipment) is systematically 16+ weeks.
+It means they have no stock and will place an order at semiconductor foundry, have it produced, packaged and sent to customer.
+Swiftly.

-It means I cannot just build five hundred webcams, see how good they are selling and build a couple thousands, and so on.
+It means I cannot just build five hundred webcams, see how good are they selling and build a couple thousand, and so on.

 There is also a plastic injection step that requires upfront investment to manufacture molds, and of course design and engineering costs.
-All together it was tens of thousands of dollars.
+All combined it was tens of thousands of dollars.
 I was willing to risk it and was pretty sure that in the worst case scenario it would be just a cost of my experience building hardware product.

-But with this new information it means I would need to pour a million dollars (that I don’t have) to manufacture an obscene amount of devices that I don’t know how to sell.
+But if I have to commit to a hundred thousand units or more, it means I would need to pour millions of dollars (that I don’t have) to manufacture an obscene amount of devices that I don’t know how to sell.

 I thought about it for a couple of days and understood that I approached the problem from the wrong angle at the beginning.